umbraco/UmbracoDocs/10/umbraco-cms/extending/property-editors/tracking.md

 # Tracking References

 Property editors can be extended further to track entity references that may be selected or referenced inside the property editor.
-For example in the core of the CMS we have added this to several property editors.
+For example in the core of the CMS we have added this to numerous property editors.

 A good example of this is the Media Picker where the CMS stores a reference to what media item was picked and thus allows to see what content nodes are using a media item.
 This avoids it being accidentally deleted if it is being used.